 The interview broadcast on KSMU on December 14.
 You can listen to it by visiting the KSMU website.

 All in all, our work in Missouri identifies challenges as well as solutions.
 We found some big gaps when it comes to providing civic information in the Show Me State, but we also met smart, hardworking public servants and advocates who want to do their part to bolster informed participation in the democratic process.

-If you want to read more about the election website template and training options that we offer, visit our professional development page.
-With questions about our research on Missouri, reach out to Kurt at email@example.com.
+If you want to read more about the election website template and training options that we offer, visit our professional development courses page.
+With questions about our research on Missouri, reach out to Kurt at firstname.lastname@example.org.